-Other a agreen ents between the study leader an nd the studer nt.
-(This sec tion of t he agreement is unique for each study lead ler and each stu ident, tick the clauses that are applicable a and complete the details of these clauses.)
-3.1 Bursa iries: The Department undertakes to pay to the s tudent a study bursary, as agreed (upon between the st udent and study leader: Research allocation bursary Total amount: R Year 1, Semester 1 instalment: R Year 1, Semester 2 instalment: R Year 2, Semester 1 instalment: R Year 2, Semester 2 instalment: R Year 3, Semester 1 instalment: R Year 3, Semester 2 instalment: R (Year 3 payments are only applicable to - 1 First semester payments take place in March, sec sond semester in A August bursa ary Total amount: R Year 1, Semester 1 instalment: R Year 1, Semester 2 instalment: R Year 2, Semester 1 instalment: R Year 2, Semester 2 instalment: R Year 3, Semester 1 instalment: R Year 3, Semester 2 instalment: R (Year 3 payments are only applicable to PhD studies.)
-First semester payments take place in March, sec sond semester in A August. bur sary Total amount: R Year 1, Semester 1 instalment: R Year 1, Semester 2 instalment: R Year 2, Semester 1 instalment: R Year 2, Semester 2 instalment: R Year 3, Semester 1 instalment: R Year 3, Semester 2 instalment: R (Year 3 payments are only applicable to PhD studies.)
-1 First semester payments take place in March, sec ond semester in A August 3.2 Article es: The Department undertakes to pay to the s student the following incentives for article(s), as agree d upon between the student and the e study leade r.
-Article submission incentive: If a journal article has been submitted to an accredited journal, and the study leader has signed ler has signed off on the submission on or befo ore 1 Decemb er of Year 2, an incentive payment will be made.
-The following incentives apply: Local accredited journal al: R International accredited d journal: R ISI accredited journal: I R DHET accredited journ • - isor and the payment of this amoun t will be based available for a maximum of ar

-Article acceptance incentive: lf a journal article has been subn nitted to an a ccredited journal on or before 1 Dec ember of Year 2, and is ultimately accepted by that journal, an incentive payment will be made.
-The following incentives apply:
+details 3.1 of these clauses.)
+Russarios: The Department undertakes to pay to the student a study hursary, as arread upon between 0.1 Bursaries: The Department undertakes to pay to the student a study bursary, as agreed upon between the student and study leader. student and study leader: Research allocation bursary Total amount: R Year 1, Semester 1 instalment: R Year 1, Semester 2 instalment: R Year 2, Semester 1 instalment: R Year 2, Semester 2 instalment: R Year 3, Semester 1 instalment: R Year 3, Semester 2 instalment: R (Year 3 payments are only applicable to PhD studies.)
+First semester payments take place in March, second semester in August. bursary Total amount: R Year 1, Semester 1 instalment: R Year 1, Semester 2 instalment: R Year 2, Semester 1 instalment: R Year 2, Semester 2 instalment: R Year 3, Semester 1 instalment: R Year 3, Semester 2 instalment: R (Year 3 payments are only applicable to PhD studies.)
+First semester payments take place in March, second semester in August. bursary Total amount: R Year 1, Semester 1 instalment: R Year 1, Semester 2 instalment: R Year 2, Semester 1 instalment: R Year 2, Semester 2 instalment: R Year 3, Semester 1 instalment: R Year 3, Semester 2 instalment: R (Year 3 payments are only applicable to PhD studies.)
+3.2 Articles: The Department undertakes to pay to the student the following incentives for article(s), a agreed upon between the student and the study leader: Article submission incentive: If a journal article has been submitted to an accredited journal, and the study leader has signed off on the submission on or before 1 December of Year 2, an incentive payment will be made The following incentives apply: Local accredited journal: R International accredited journal: R ISI accredited journal: R DHET accredited journal: R This amount must be approved by the supervisor and the payment of this amount will be base solely on his/her discretion.
+This incentive is available for a maximum of articles.
+Article acceptance incentive: If a journal article has been submitted to an accredited journal on or before 1 December of Yea 2, and is ultimately accepted by that journal, an incentive payment will be made.
+The followin incentives apply: This page to be initialled by study leader and student Page 2 of 7